Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 - First Time User
     - As a First Time User, I want the home page to entice me to indulge my curiosity about adopting a rescued cat.
-        * Each page has zooming hero image that holds the attention of the user
+        * Each page has a zooming hero image that holds the attention of the user
         * Each page has a colour theme that is consistent for that page

     - As a First Time User, I want each page to indicate the navigation possibilities of the site.